MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.InitSettings.md

 ---

-# VisWebPageSettings.InitSettings Method (Visio Save As Web)
+# VisWebPageSettings.InitSettings method (Visio Save As Web)

 Loads the webpage settings that were saved in the registry in an earlier instance of Microsoft Visio.